PRINCE-OBOT/WEB-NOTE/Cascading Style Sheet/More text style/overflow-wrap.md

 - `break-word` **only breaks when necessary** (e.g., at the container’s edge).
 - `anywhere` **allows breaks even when not necessary**, making text more flexible.

-Would you like a practical test to see the differences in action?